lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/02-quick-start.rst

 **************************

 .. note:: It has been noticed that 6-pin FTDI cables like `this <https://www.adafruit.com/product/70>`_
-    don't seem to work with BeagleV Ahead debug port and there might be other cables/modules based on PL2303 which give garbage values in the serial port.
+    don't seem to work with BeagleV-Ahead debug port and there might be other cables/modules based on PL2303 which give garbage values in the serial port.
 It is recommended to use the below listed modules for accessing the UART debug console.